naturally-intelligent/chore-4/README.md

 Example: ln -s /path/to/chore/engine /path/to/yourgame/.

 "widgets" contains optional convenient components you can use or not.
 Even though the Chore repo contains art, sound, etc, you should not link those, they are examples.
+This means the repository is both the engine *and* the demo project.

 ---
 SETTINGS FILES + DIRECTORIES